hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

 SD card image
 *************

-If you are running stock firmware, which was released in 2019 and later, the only way to install Braiins OS+ is to insert an SD card with Braiins OS+ flashed on it.
-In 2019, the SSH connection was locked and the signature verification in the web interface prevents the usage of other than stock firmware usage.
+If you are running stock firmware that was released in 2019 and later, the only way to install Braiins OS+ is to insert an SD card with Braiins OS+ flashed on it.
+In 2019, the SSH connection was locked and the signature verification in the web interface prevents the usage of 3rd party firmwares.

 =====
 Usage